 Conversations about online privacy have existed as long as the internet itself.
 As the internet’s capabilities expanded and technology became more pervasive (and invasive), these conversations became more and more important—as well as harder to act upon.
 Social media and the commodification of user data only made privacy harder to protect.
 And unfortunately, it’s doubtful things will improve much without decisive action.
 Just a brief look at social media’s abysmal track record of data privacy shows that the vast majority of online platforms seem to care more about generating profits than respecting users’ social media privacy.

 Facebook’s Data Breaches & Other Ongoing Debacles by Meta

 Literal books have been written on Facebook’s repeated disregard for user privacy.
 For the sake of keeping this article at a reasonable length, let’s just look at a highlight reel of some of Facebook’s most recent (and most egregious) data mishaps.

-For a more detailed timeline of Facebook’s blunders, check out this compilation from NBC.
+For a more detailed timeline of Facebook’s blunders prior to 2018, check out this compilation from NBC.

 The fact that Facebook’s parent company Meta owns multiple other prominent social media platforms, including Instagram and WhatsApp, certainly does not inspire confidence.

 Instagram’s track record shows Meta’s continued lack of privacy concerns.
 Highlights include:

 - 2015: InstaAgent, a third-party app that promised additional features for Instagram users, was discovered to be stealing users’ passwords and reposting their photos.
 The stolen data was sent to unknown servers with no encryption, leaving them even more vulnerable.
 Google and Apple promptly removed the app from their stores.

 - 2017: 6 million Instagram users, primarily celebrities, found their phone numbers and emails posted to a searchable database run by hackers.
 These hackers charged for each search and presumably made a significant amount of money from their theft.